 Whether working in local government helps to develop and hone leadership judgement, or whether those with better judgement are drawn to this arena in the first place, is a moot point.
 However, it is clearly an asset and one that needs to be celebrated and cultivated.

 It is clear from the analysis that overall Judgement scores increase with seniority – it emphasises that Leadership Judgement is distinct from “personality”.
 A graduate trainee and a Chief Executive may have very similar personality traits but trainees are less likely to perform well in the LJI.
 Experience and seniority correlate positively with the quality of Leadership Judgement.
 Testing Leadership Judgement in individuals, teams and departments assesses the wisdom of existing and potential leaders and provides powerful information concerning the current and future health of the organisation.

 While there is much to applaud in these results, there is no room for complacency.
 There are few participants who attain high judgement scores in all four styles and there are many examples in the overall analysis where leadership judgement scores are weak.
 Poor leadership judgement leads to low productivity, low morale and low quality work.

 Two new versions of the LJI are now available: one specifically for senior leaders in local government, the other for schools.

 This is an edited version of an article that originally appeared in the Municipal Journal.

 Is your council interested in using the LJI for recruitment or development?
 Do you have leaders who would benefit from a more rounded leadership style?
-Call bfpeople on +44(0)333 202 2225 or send an email using the button below.
+Contact bfpeople to learn more..